Thank you for your interest in employment at the Minneapolis Institute of Art. Click on the job titles below to view and apply.

 Minneapolis Institute of Art (Mia)

-Jane Emison Assistant Curator of South & Southeast Asian Art
+Jane Emison Associate Curator/Curator of South and Southeast Asian and Islamic Art

 Full-time, exempt, union